-Oldest Known King Eider Found 23 Years After Oil Spill Care
+Oldest Known Banded King Eider Found 23 Years After Oil Spill Care

 A new bird banding report shows something truly remarkable: the oldest known King Eider – a species of sea duck – was a 24-year-old oil spill survivor cared for by International Bird Rescue.
 This finding proves once again that rehabilitated, formerly-oiled birds can survive many years after treatment and release back to the wild.

-The latest discovery involves a male King Eider that was oiled as an adult during an oil spill in Alaska in 1996.
-The recovered bird survived 23 years after oiling and release, and according to federal banding information, this may well be the oldest known King Eider.
+The latest discovery involves a male King Eider (Somateria spectabilis) that was oiled as an adult during an oil spill in Alaska in 1996.
+The recovered bird survived 23 years after oiling and release, and according to federal banding information, is one of the oldest known banded King Eiders.

 According to the Cornell Lab of Ornithology and U.S. Geological Survey (USGS) Bird Banding Lab, which administers the scientific banding or ringing of wild birds in the U.S., the previously oldest recorded King Eider was an unoiled female that was at least 22 years 1 month old when she was recaptured and re-released during banding operations in Nunavut, Canada.